Britain's FTSE hits record highs, extends historic winning streak

 Pharmaceuticals were buoying the index, rebounding after being weighed down on Thursday by U.S. President-elect Donald Trump's criticism of high drug prices, and after a meeting of executives of companies including Britain's Shire to discuss caps on price increases.

-Shares in Shire were up 2.3 percent, and peers AstraZeneca and Hikma also gained, up 2 and 1.2 percent.
+Shares in Shire were up 1.2 percent, and peers Astrazeneca and Hikma also gained in early trading, up 1.5 and 1.4 percent.

-Rolls Royce dragged on the index, down more than 2 percent, while precious metals miners Randgold Resources and Polymetal International Fresnillo lost around 1.4 percent, tracking the price of gold, which was down from a 7-week high.
+Rolls Royce dragged on the index, down 2 percent, while Fresnillo lost 1.8 percent, tracking the price of gold, which was down from a 7-week high.

+Anglo American, Glencore and BHP Billiton joined the top risers as copper prices increased.

-Building materials supplier SIG surged to the top of the mid-cap index, up 16.1 percent after it reported higher full-year sales.
-Its shares marked their biggest one-day gain since March 2009.
-Blue chip Travis Perkins was up 3 percent, and peer Grafton also gained 8.4 percent.
-(Reporting by Kit Rees and Helen Reid; Editing by Angus MacSwan)
+Building materials supplier SIG surged to the top of the mid-cap index, up 10.5 percent after it reported higher full-year sales.
+Shares were set for their biggest one-day gain since August 2012.
+Peer Grafton also gained 6.2 pct.

+Pub group Mitchells & Butler was also a top gainer, up 5 percent after it reported robust festive trading, though an Investec analyst warned of rising cost inflation and competition, retaining a "sell" recommendation on the stock.
+(Reporting by Helen Reid; editing by Mark Heinrich)